-- In many contexts, "faithful" can be translated as "loyal" or "dedicated" or "dependable." - In other contexts, "faithful" can be translated by a word or phrase that means, "continuing to believe" or "persevering in believing and obeying God." - Ways that "faithfulness" could be translated could include, "persevering in believing" or "loyalty" or "trustworthiness" or "believing and obeying God."
+- In many contexts, "faithful" can be translated as "loyal" or "dedicated" or "dependable." - In other contexts, "faithful" can be translated by a word or phrase that means "continuing to believe" or "persevering in believing and obeying God." - Ways that "faithfulness" could be translated could include "persevering in believing" or "loyalty" or "trustworthiness" or "believing and obeying God." - Depending on the context, "unfaithful" could be translated as "not faithful" or "unbelieving" or "not obedient" or "not loyal." - The phrase "the unfaithful" could be translated as "people who are not faithful (to God)" or "unfaithful people" or "those who disobey God" or "people who rebel against God." - The term "unfaithfulness" could be translated as "disobedience" or "disloyalty" or "not believing or obeying." - In some languages, the term "unfaithful" is related to the word for "unbelief."

-(See also: faith, believe, believe in, belief)
+(See also: adultery, believe, disobey, faith, believe)